DevS0ni/SoundVista-Web-Application/SoundVista/README.md

 I declare that the code in this repository is entirely my own work.

-NOTE: For others, this repo can be a good reference, if someone wants to learn & understand the aspects of Web Programming and its FrameWorks and it's topic but must not copy the work completed by me!
+NOTE: For others, this repo can be a good reference, if someone wants to learn & understand the aspects of Web Programming and its FrameWorks but must not copy the work completed by me!
 ```